-From an online platform for luxury jewelry rental to a connected pillow that lets you hear your partner's heartbeat, we rounded up 50+ startups bringing tech to your Valentine's Day plans.
+From an online platform for luxury jewelry rental to a connected pillow that lets you hear your partner's heartbeat, we rounded up 60+ startups bringing tech to your Valentine's Day plans.

 It’s Valentine’s Day, and the love — and consumer cash — is flowing.

 Wedding — These wedding platforms help couples plan their weddings, book vendors, register for gifts, send invitations, and more.
-WeddingWire ($375M in funding) and Zola ($141M) are 2 of the 3 top-funded companies on the map.
+Anomalie is an online platform for custom-made wedding gowns.

-Long-distance — In an LDR?
-Little Riot provides a connected pillow that lets users hear their loved one’s heartbeat while they sleep.
-Rabbit offers a streaming app to help people watch movies together in real time, without the lag.
+Long-distance — In a long-distance relationship?
+Little Riot provides a connected pillow that lets users hear their loved one’s heartbeat while they sleep.If you aren’t already a client, sign up for a free trial to learn more about our platform.